Punta Alta: Indigenous Inhabitants

-Since then Fermin tried by all means to reconquer their property by addressing a letter to the President of the country himself General Edelmiro Farrel.
+Since then Fermin tried by all means to reconquer their property by addressing a letter to the President of the country himself General Edelmiro Farrell.
 Other documents that had to prove their possession was a letter from the engineer A. Nieburth, Diks company, Dates & Van Hattem, builder of Puerto Militar, who had been responsible for the layout of the Strategic Railway line called, between Punta Alta and batteries.
 In that document, the engineer pointed out that during the task had used voluntary aid only occupant of the field, the Indian Fermin, and had even set a landmark for orientation of his staff named FERMIN, seated with the toponymy at the officers.
 However, despite those statements and documents submitted, Fermin did not recover their possessions.
 He spent his life working in the factories of the Naval Base until he retired in 1941.
 "I'm the first Indian Base retired," said Fermin proud, whose only privilege had been able to enter the naval complex horse.
 Already blind old man, died on May 18, 1959.

 The Indian Fermin remained forever in the memory of puntaltenses, especially those who knew him, as Mabel Leon, who rescued these memories:

 The fine was the scrape of samba and even voice had almost equally finite sang her little voice and melodious.

 It was very emotional, not at all shy and had integrated perfectly white.
 Not so his father who died fighting to defend their land and refusing to be part of this civilization.
 I remember the Indian Fermin completely short, very crooked, high cheekbones and wearing round glasses and a small.
 He always wore a hat very old, and with his guitar arratonado shoulder riding ran everywhere in Punta Alta, which at the time was not yet paved.

 He lived over a hundred years, although he could not say exactly because they possessed documentation.
 Completely blind, many years nursed a lady with whom he married in a ceremony attended by many people who are glad of heart for this event.

 The Indian Fermín is a mythical character of Punta Alta, unknown to many and valued by all who knew him.
 It had its own history of raids and battles in defense of the place that he could legitimately claim to be the illegitimate son of this land.